 Happy Valley is a somewhat small city located in the state of Oregon.
 With a population of 22,553 people and six constituent neighborhoods, Happy Valley is the 38th largest community in Oregon.
-Happy Valley has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Happy Valley was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Happy Valley economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Happy Valley, where the median household income is $125,676.00.

 Happy Valley home prices are not only among the most expensive in Oregon, but Happy Valley real estate also consistently ranks among the most expensive in America.